top of page

 I’ve noticed over the years we’re all getting better at fooling fish.
 It’s an arms race.
 An unending amount of how to videos, books, magazines, not to mention just cumulative time on the water testing new techniques.
 It’s no longer that intimidating to start fly fishing and have success relatively quickly.
 I remember when I started.
 I bought a kit rod in high school, and some blue gill poppers.
 No YouTube to learn from.
 Certainly nobody in my family in the rural deep south hollers I grew up in had ever used one.
 Hell, I hadn’t seen one until I walked by it in a sporting goods store, with some cash burning a hole in my pocket.
 I had to figure it out on my own.
 Days and days went by before I could even figure out how to rig it properly, let alone cast the damn thing and catch something.
 Now, an angler can purchase and learn how to use a fly rod all from their fingertips in an afternoon.
 I wish modern newcomers to the sport could have the same struggles.
 They’re missing something special.
 That moment when, after weeks of trying to figure out how to cast on my own, it all came together and a whopper crappie destroyed my popper, is a moment I will never forget.

-I digress.
-The point is, we’re getting better and quicker at catching fish.
+The point is, we’re getting better at catching fish.
 We still get humbled, no doubt, but on average we’re catching a lot of fish.
 And this means we’re handling a lot of fish.
 And while there are zillions of how to videos, there’s really not a lot of discussion taking place on how to properly handle fish in order to ensure that fish swims away healthy and with good prospects of surviving, despite there being signs on more and more fish that we’re doing something wrong.
 Because we’re catching so many fish, this is becoming critically important to the health of our fishery.

-Meanwhile, somewhere in the riffle, that 12” trout, dizzied from the otherworldly experience, struggles in the current.
+Meanwhile, somewhere in the riffle, that 12” rainbow trout, dizzied from the otherworldly experience, struggles in the current.
 Highly susceptible to Osprey attack now.
 Although it really needs a second to right itself, the Upper Madison waits for no one and it struggles to not go belly up in the 4 mph current.
 All the dry contact to its skin now allows infections to take hold and it eventually covers its gills.
 Belly up.
 Morte.

 The folks over at Keep Fish Wet do a fantastic job of promoting the use of science-based best practices to catch, handle, and release fish.
 According to them, (PhD's in fisheries, so they know a thing or ten about the topic) “science shows that even small changes in how an angler catches, handles, and releases a fish can have positive outcomes once that fish swims away.
 Not only does using best practices increase survival rates of fish, but it also helps fish return to their normal behavior as quickly as possible after release.
 Using best practices for catch-and-release is a quick and effective way to put conservation into practice.”